Analysis: 5 things to watch in the S.C. primary: A must-win for Biden

 The wealthy investor and philanthropist barely registered in the first three states, but he has gone all in on South Carolina and polls in third place.
 That’s a result of heavy campaigning here and months of TV advertising that won him plenty of African American support.

 A podium finish might keep his campaign afloat through Super Tuesday and — if he’s lucky and the field rapidly narrows — beyond that.
 But Steyer’s path to the nomination is exceedingly narrow and it would take a series of political miracles for him to win.
-If that’s going happen, it has to begin in the Palmetto State.
+If that’s going happen, it has to begin in South Carolina.